RRinTransportation/rr-measure-basic/feature-extraction/data_documentation.md

    - Specifies the number of links found in the data availability section.

 8. **`setup_files`**
    - True/False.
-Setup files (ie requirements.txt, build.gradle) present in the repo.
+Setup files (i.e. requirements.txt, build.gradle) present in the repo.

 9. **`docker_files`**
    - True/False.
 Docker files present in the repo.

 10. **`setup_in_readme`**
     - True/False.
-Setup instructions, ie packages and versions, present in the README.
+Setup instructions, i.e. packages and versions, present in the README.

 11. **`shell_instructions_readme`**
     - True/False.
 Instructions about shell commands present in the README.

 12. **`notebook_instructions_readme`**
     - True/False.
 Instructions about notebooks present in the README.

 13. **`code_instructions_readme`**
     - True/False.
 Instructions for running code files present in the README.

 14. **`has_readme`**
     - True/False.
 Github repo includes a readme.md.

 ## JSON Files

 ### `url_data.json`

 - **Purpose**: Contains the URLs mentioned in the data availability statement.

 ### `github_data.json`

 - **Purpose**: Contains URLs in the main text that include `github.com` links.
 - **Note**: Not all GitHub links are necessarily authored by the paper's authors; they may link to other repositories.
 - **Typical Case**: GitHub URLs in the format `github.com/username/repository` cover most cases.